sparkflows/sparkflows-docs/docs/user-guide/user-guide/scheduling/index.rst

 Scheduling
 ====

-Fire allows you to schedule workflows by time to be executed.
+Fire allows you to schedule workflows based upon the time to be executed.

 .. toctree::
    :maxdepth: 2